 Different Types of Screen Protectors

-– one of the newest and best types of screen protectors on the market.
-It does not come cheap, but it is definitely worth the money.
+Tempered Glass – one of the newest and best types of these products on the market.
+They do not come cheap, but it is definitely worth the money.
 Tempered glass screen protectors are more robust and last longer than your traditional ones, and it is easier to install them on your phone (no air bubbles whatsoever).
 The best part is that they do not affect your screen's functionality in any way.
-Tempered glass screen protectors are available for all popular phones, in different price ranges and from different manufacturers.
+They are available for all popular phones, in different price ranges and from different manufacturers.

-– the technology of the future.
-These screen protectors are easy to apply, and coat your screen's surface with a protective layer of a special nano-material.
+Liquid Glass – the technology of the future.
+They are easy to apply, and coat your screen's surface with a protective layer of a special nano-material.
 One of the major advantages of these protectors is that they are suitable for almost all smartphones and tablets, but also for cameras, GPS devices, smartwatches, etc. Some of them can shield your phone from water and humidity as well – e.g. Crystalusion Liquid Glass Protection.

 MyTrendyPhone Tips: How to Properly Apply a Screen Protector

-1. First things first – clean the screen of your smartphone.
-A variety of screen protectors come with a cleaning cloth, so do not be afraid to use it.
+First things first – clean the screen of your smartphone.
+A variety of protective films come with a cleaning cloth, so do not be afraid to use it.
 Make sure that there is no dust or any specs on the screen.

-2. Be patient – a screen protector should be placed slowly on the screen of your device.
+Be patient – this protective accessory should be placed slowly on the screen of your device.

-3. Steam up the room you are in – once the steam disappears, there will be less dust in the air.
-This is the best time to put a screen protector on your phone.
+Steam up the room you are in – once the steam disappears, there will be less dust in the air.
+This is the best time to put a protector on your phone.

-4. Do not allow the sticky part of the screen protector to touch you or any other surface.
+Do not allow the sticky part of the product to touch you or any other surface.

-5. If you notice air bubbles after having placed the screen protector, push them out with a credit card or a similar item.
+If you notice air bubbles beneath the protective layer, push them out with a credit card or a similar item.
 If this does not work, you might need to reapply the screen protector.